AlicanGultekin/seaofthieves-keythief/readme.md

 + PROXY (string) is optional, use if you are running this behind a proxy

-+ DEBUG (boolean) is optional, use if you want by pass key matching and post every new thread in the subreddit, by default it's false.
++ DEBUG (boolean) is optional, use if you want to bypass key matching and post every new thread in the subreddit, by default it's false.

 #### Twitter